 The tissue market is now the fastest-growing sector of the paper industry and shows no signs of slowing down.
 But in order to produce these products, which the NRDC explains are primarily made from “virgin” rather than recycled pulp, companies are wiping out our ecosystems, threatening Indigenous people’s traditional territories and affecting wildlife like the boreal caribou, whose population has declined at an estimated rate of 30 percent every 18 years.
 The NRDC report highlights that, in addition to using toilet paper made from recycled materials, bidets “could considerably slow forest degradation.”

-When Valleau tried to switch to recycled toilet paper two years ago, she was frustrated to discover that the “made from recycled material” label sometimes only referred to the outer packaging, not the tissue itself.
+When Valleau tried to switch to recycled toilet paper a few years back, she was frustrated to discover that the “made from recycled material” label sometimes only referred to the outer packaging, not the tissue itself.
 Water, sanitation and hygiene expert Sayed M. Nazim Uddin says not knowing what goes into our toilet tissue is part of the problem—particularly since companies use bleach to whiten, strengthen and soften these products.
 “Normally when you buy food, the ingredients are written [on the packaging], but these chemicals aren’t written on the toilet paper,” he says.